aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 AVD Fabric Input Variables

-To apply AVD variables to the nodes in the fabric, we make use of Ansible group_vars.
+To apply AVD input variables to the nodes in the fabric, we make use of Ansible group_vars.
 How and where you define the variables is your choice.
 The group_vars table below is one example of AVD fabric variables.

 | group_vars/              | Description                                   |
 | ------------------------ | --------------------------------------------- |